 Demonstrated Investment Track Record.
-We have a demonstrated record of generating attractive risk- adjusted returns across our asset management business, as shown in the table below.
+We have a demonstrated record of generating attractive risk- adjusted returns for investors in the Existing Gladstone Funds across our asset management business, as shown in the table below.
 We believe that the investment returns we have generated for investors in the Existing Gladstone Funds over many years across a broad and expanding range of alternative asset classes and through a variety of economic conditions and cycles of the equity and debt capital markets are a key reason why we have been able to consistently grow our assets under management across our alternative asset management platform.